310mc/https-310mc.github.io-tl/source/_posts/climax/he_wont_cry.md

 {% endbubble %}

 {% bubble Midori %}
-No, not really… I’m just a little tired and sleepy and irritated…
+No, not really… I’m just a little tired, sleepy, and irritated…
 {% endbubble %}

 <div class="msr-location">